Swetapanigrahy/Multiuser_Blog_App/README.md

 # 📝 Multiuser Blog App

 ## 📌 Project Overview
 The **Multiuser Blog App** is a full-stack web application where users can register, authenticate via Google, and create, edit, delete, or manage blog posts.
-It features role-based access, real-time updates, and a modern UI—highlighting skills in MERN stack development and authentication systems.
+It features role-based access, real-time updates, and a modern UI, highlighting skills in MERN stack development and authentication systems.

 ---